Bluemi/musicus_rs/README.md

 you can import those by pressing `i`.

 #### Playlist View
 The Playlist View manages your playlists.
-With `h`, `j`, `k`, `l` you navigate in your playlists.
-If you want to play a song in a playlist, press `Enter`.
+Playlists are shown on the left side.
+Songs of the selected playlist are shown on the right.

+- `h`, `l` switch between playlist selection and song selection
+- `j`, `k` next/previous song/playlist
+- `Enter` play selected song
-Press `F` to move the cursor to the currently played song.
-Press `D` to remove the selected song from this playlist.
+- `F` moves the cursor to the currently played song
+- `D` remove the selected song
-`O` tries to optimize the song titles by removing parts that occur in every title of a directory.
+- `O` tries to optimize the song titles by removing parts that occur in every title of a directory
+- `y` copy selected song to clipboard
+- `p` paste clipboard to playlist

 #### Debug View
 The last view is the Debug View.
 Here you can see logs of musicus.